MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/stream-real-time-events-from-customapp-to-kusto.md

 # Stream real-time events from Custom Application to Microsoft Fabric KQL Database

-In this tutorial, you will learn how to utilize Microsoft Fabric event streams to stream real-time events from your Custom Application into Microsoft Fabric KQL Database.
-You will also discover how to create a near real-time Power BI report to effectively monitor your business data.
+In this tutorial, you learn how to utilize Microsoft Fabric event streams to stream real-time events from your Custom Application into Microsoft Fabric KQL Database.
+You also discover how to create a near real-time Power BI report to effectively monitor your business data.

 [!INCLUDE [preview-note](../../includes/preview-note.md)]